How to Reject a Job Applicant Politely?

 Feedbacks are a means to let employees know about their strengths and weaknesses.

-How often you provide this feedbacks is what counts.
+How often you provide this feedback is what counts.

-Annual feedbacks have a disadvantage.
+Annual feedback have a disadvantage.
 They can be unfair because if an employee performed well throughout the year but couldn't right before the time of evaluation they'd suffer.

 Annual feedbacks can be demotivating for some, decreasing employees productivity.

 Make sure you provide regular feedbacks every week.
 It is reported by a survey that 43% of highly engaged employees get weekly feedback.
-Additionally, 65% of employees want more often feedbacks.
+Additionally, 65% of employees want more often feedback.